What is the Speech service?

 With text to speech, you can convert input text into humanlike synthesized speech.
 Use neural voices, which are humanlike voices powered by deep neural networks.
 Use the Speech Synthesis Markup Language (SSML) to fine-tune the pitch, pronunciation, speaking rate, volume, and more.

 - Prebuilt neural voice: Highly natural out-of-the-box voices.
-Check the prebuilt neural voice samples here and determine the right voice for your business needs.
+Check the prebuilt neural voice samples the Voice Gallery and determine the right voice for your business needs.

 - Custom neural voice: Besides the pre-built neural voices that come out of the box, you can also create a custom neural voice that is recognizable and unique to your brand or product.
 Custom neural voices are private and can offer a competitive advantage.
 Check the custom neural voice samples here.

 Speech translation enables real-time, multilingual translation of speech to your applications, tools, and devices.
 Use this feature for speech-to-speech and speech-to-text translation.

 Language identification is used to identify languages spoken in audio when compared against a list of supported languages.
 Use language identification by itself, with speech-to-text recognition, or with speech translation.